 TeamBuild organisers will assess the submitted application forms and from these select the participants and formulate the inter-disciplinary teams for the annual competition.
 The organisers may contact applicants with any queries and may propose changes to the submitted teams to ensure a wide range of professional backgrounds and skills are represented within each team.

-All applicants will be notified of the outcome of the selection process by 16th October 2020 and those selected invited to register for TeamBuild 2019 with pre-payment of the fee by 30th October 2020.
+All applicants will be notified of the outcome of the selection process and those selected invited to register for TeamBuild 2019 with pre-payment of the fee by 29th October 2021.
 Confirmation of successful registration and detailed information about the competition weekend will be issued on completion of this process.

 There are generally more applicants than there are spaces available, therefore selection to participate is a significant achievement.
 Early application is therefore highly recommended.